osgi/osgi.enroute.site/_appnotes/resolving.md

 ### `-resolve.preferences`

 The resolver normally finds a lost of capabilities that match a given requirement.
 This list has an order defined by the context.
-However, in certain occaisions this order is not the desired order.
+However, in certain occasions this order is not the desired order.
 The `-resolve.preferences` allows you to override this context order.
 It is an ordered list of Bundle Symbolic Names.
 The list of capabilities will always be adjusted to have the bundles in the `-resolver.preferences` always first when they are present.

 For example: